 - Identify the variables that underlie communication in virtual, internet-mediated spaces, and apply social science research to create strong collaborative professional relationships, even when working remotely

-Students must complete all four courses listed below to earn a Certificate in Organizational Anthropology.
+Students must complete all four online courses listed below to earn a Certificate in Organizational Anthropology.

 Courses are subject to change.